pyload/pyload/docs/api/json_api.rst

 ---------------

-In general you can use any method listed at the :class:`Api <module.Api.Api>` documentation, which is also available to the thriftbackend.
+In general you can use any method listed at the :class:`Api <module.Api.Api>` documentation, which is also available to the thrift backend.

-Access works simply via ``http://pyload-core/api/methodName``, where ``pyload-core`` is the ip address or hostname including the webinterface port.
+Access works simply via ``http://pyload-core/api/methodName``, where ``pyload-core`` is the ip address or hostname including the web interface port.
 By default on local access this would be `localhost:8000`.

 The return value will be formatted in JSON, complex data types as dictionaries.
-Definition for datatypes can be found :doc:`here <datatypes>`
+Definition for data types can be found :doc:`here <datatypes>`

 Passing parameters
 ------------------

-To pass arguments you have two choices.
+To pass arguments you have two choices:
-Either use positional arguments, eg ``http://pyload-core/api/getFileData/1``, where 1 is the FileID, or use keyword arguments supplied via GET or POST ``http://pyload-core/api/getFileData?fid=1``.
+Either use positional arguments, e.g.: ``http://pyload-core/api/getFileData/1``, where 1 is the FileID, or use keyword arguments supplied via GET or POST ``http://pyload-core/api/getFileData?fid=1``.
 You can find the argument names in the :class:`Api <module.Api.Api>` documentation.